 Assessing the harm caused by an error (neither invited nor waived) is analytically distinct from the question of whether error in fact occurred.
-Lawyers, and sometimes appellate courts, confuse these two terms and thus the law.
+Lawyers, and sometimes appellate courts, confuse these two terms, and thus the law.
 A party can be grievously harmed by a trial court ruling that is perfectly correct under the law.
 Likewise, a trial court can make an error of the worst magnitude that has absolutely no effect on a party's rights.
 By keeping the two concepts of error and harm distinct, the appellate court not only will improve its own decisionmaking, but will make the handling of future appeals that much easier for counsel and the courts.
 Similarly, by presenting the concepts separately in their briefs, appellate lawyers can aid the court's decisionmaking and the future development of the law.

-The standard of review provides the level of deference a court must give to a trial court in finding error.78 Once found, however, the harmless error doctrine serves as a further check upon the reviewing court's authority to tamper with the trial court's rulings.
-If no error exists under the applicable standard of review, the court can stop its inquiry unless it wishes to make alternative holdings.
+The standard of review provides the level of deference a court must give to a trial court in finding error.
+Once found, however, the harmless error doctrine serves as a further check upon the reviewing court's authority to tamper with the trial court's rulings.
+If no error exists under the applicable standard of review, the court

-^{76.} See Tex.
+86. See Tex.
 R. App.
 P. 33.1 (requiring preservation of a complaint before it can be presented on appeal).

-^{77.} McInnes v.
+87. Tittizer v.
+Union Gas Corp., 171 S.W.3d 857, 861 (Tex.
+2005); McInnes v.
 Yamaha Motor Corp., U.S.A., 673 S.W.2d 185, 188 (Tex.
 1984); Litton Indus.
 Prod., Inc. v.
 Gammage, 668 S.W.2d 319, 321-22 (Tex.
-1984).
+1984); Ne.
+Tex.
+Motor Lines, Inc. v.
+Hodges, 138 Tex.
+280, 158 S.W.2d 487, 488 (1942).

-^{78.} See Tex.
+88. See Tex.
 R. App.
 P. 44.1 (indicating the standard to be used in assessing the character of the error).

-Only if the court finds error under the applicable standard of review must the court confront the concept of reversible error.79 The requirement of reversible error serves administrative policies by moving cases through the system.
+can stop its inquiry unless it wishes to make alternative holdings.
+Only if the court finds error under the applicable standard of review must the court confront the concept of reversible error.
+The requirement of reversible error serves administrative policies by moving cases through the system.
 It also mitigates expense to parties and taxpayers by precluding reversal of cases for technical errors that in reality did not affect the outcome.
-Similarly, errors that made a difference but did not cause an incorrect result will not be grounds for reversal.80 As the Fifth Circuit explained:
+Similarly, errors that made a difference, but did not cause an incorrect result, will not be grounds for reversal.
+As the Fifth Circuit explained:

 These rules are based on the sensible concept that a new trial should not be granted because of an error that inflicted no harm.
-Perfection is an aspiration, but the failure to achieve it in the judicial process, as elsewhere in life, does not, absent injury, require a repeat performance.81
+Perfection is an aspiration, but the failure to achieve it in the judicial process, as elsewhere in life, does not, absent injury, require a repeat performance.

-Stated another way, litigants are entitled to a fair trial, not a perfect one.82
+Stated another way, litigants are entitled to a fair trial, not a perfect one.

-Before a judgment can be reversed and a new trial ordered on the ground that an error of law has been committed by the trial court, the reviewing court must find, pursuant to Texas Rule of Appellate Procedure 44.1, that the error complained of amounted to such a denial of the appellant's rights as was reasonably calculated to cause and probably did cause "the rendition of an improper judgment," or that the error "probably prevented the appellant from properly presenting the case" on appeal.83 In determining
+Before a judgment can be reversed and a new trial ordered on the ground that an error of law has been committed by the trial court, the reviewing court must find, pursuant to Texas Rule of Appellate Procedure 44.1, that the error complained of amounted to such a denial of the appellant's rights as was reasonably calculated to cause and probably did cause "the rendition of an improper judgment," or that the error "probably prevented the appellant from properly presenting the case [on appeal]."
+In determining

-^{79.} See id. (stating that a judgment will not be reversed on appeal unless the error complained of "probably caused the rendition of an improper judgment" or "probably prevented the appellant from properly presenting the case to the court of appeals").
+89. See id. (stating that a judgment will not be reversed on appeal unless the error complained of "probably caused the rendition of an improper judgment" or "probably prevented the appellant from properly presenting the case to the court of appeals").